 How much may I receive in Year-Round Pell?

-Student A has a zero Expected Family Contribution (EFC) and is eligible for a full Federal Pell Grant for the 17-18 academic year.
+Scenario 1: Student A has a zero Expected Family Contribution (EFC) and is eligible for a full Federal Pell Grant for the 21-22 academic year.
 Student A was enrolled full-time for the fall and spring semesters and received full Pell disbursements.
-With the new implementation of YEAR ROUND PELL, the student will now be eligible to receive a full-time disbursement in SUMMER if enrolled in twelve credit hours.
+With the new implementation of Year Round Pell, the student will now be eligible to receive a full-time disbursement in the summer if enrolled in twelve credit hours.

 12 credit hours Full-Time